animator/learn-python/contrib/machine-learning/Tf-IDF.md

 ### Conclusion
-TF-IDF (Term Frequency-Inverse Document Frequency) is a widely used technique in text mining and information retrieval for identifying the importance of words in a document relative to a collection of documents.
-It effectively highlights significant terms by balancing term frequency within a document and the rarity of the term across the corpus.
+TF-IDF (Term Frequency-Inverse Document Frequency) is a robust technique in text mining and information retrieval.
+It adeptly balances the frequency of terms within a document with their rarity across a corpus, making it an invaluable tool for highlighting significant terms.
+Whether used for enhancing search engines, tagging content, analyzing texts, or improving natural language processing tasks, TF-IDF remains a cornerstone technique in the realm of text analysis.